Pilar's Chilean Food & Garden

 Baked hojas dough

-6. Assemble the cake filling in between each layer with dulce de leche (3-4 tablespoons).
-Every three layers, add ground walnuts also, saving 1 cup for decoration.Filling the cake
+6. Assemble the cake filling between each layer with dulce de leche (3-4 tablespoons).
+For every three layers, add ground walnuts, saving 1 cup for decoration.Filling the cake

 7. Cover the whole cake with a thin layer of dulce de leche and sprinkle with a mixture of walnuts, powdered sugar, and crumbs.